PensionMath

 Who is affected and how much

 Approximately 3.2 million retirees were affected.
 Average benefit increases: roughly $360/month for WEP-affected retirees, and over $700/month for those who lost spousal or survivor benefits under GPO.
-SSA began processing adjustments in late 2025, with retroactive payments covering January 2024 onward.
+SSA began processing adjustments in late 2025, with retroactive payments covering benefits for months beginning January 2024 (when the law's benefit provisions took effect).
 If you have not seen your Social Security payment increase, log into my Social Security at ssa.gov.
 If your record still shows the WEP reduction, SSA has not processed your case yet.
 Follow up directly.

 Who is not affected